BUSINESS PLANS, BUDGETING AND MANAGEMENT ACCOUNTS

 Whilst the budget is a forecast of what you believe (and hope) will happen financially during the coming year, the reality may be different and therefore regular comparisons of the two should be made and analysed.
 The process of Management Accounting should be undertaken regularly throughout the year - at least every quarter, possibly monthly.

-We can assist you in this often overlooked area by
+We can assist you in these, often overlooked areas by